ExtremeSwitching 5720 Series Overview

 Management

-An RJ45 serial console port on the rear panel of the 5720 Series switch enables you to connect a terminal and perform local management.
-An Ethernet management port can be used to connect the system to an out of band management network for administration.
+An RJ45 serial console port on the switch enables you to connect a terminal and perform local management.
+An Ethernet management port can be used to connect the system to an out-of-band management network for administration.
 Alternatively, you can use an Ethernet cable to connect this port directly to a laptop to view and locally manage the switch configuration.
 The Ethernet management port supports 10/100/1000 Mbps speeds.
+The RJ45 serial console port is located on the rear panel of the switch.

-There is one Micro-B USB console port on the front panel.
-If the Micro-B USB console port is connected, it is selected over the RJ45 console port.
+There is one Micro-B USB console port located on the front panel.
+If the Micro-B USB console port is connected, it is selected over the RJ45 serial console port.
 The Micro-B USB console port disconnects when the switch is rebooted.
 You can re-connect the port if needed.
-When the Micro-B USB console is active, any messages from the switch to the client terminal are echoed to both the USB console and the rear panel RJ45 serial port; however, no user input is accepted from the rear panel port.
+When the Micro-B USB console is active, any messages from the switch to the client terminal are echoed to both the USB console and the RJ45 serial console port; however, no user input is accepted from the RJ45 serial console port.

 Note